Going to Hershey Pennsylvania on vacation?

 5. Hershey Unwrapped—A Chocolate Tasting Journey

-Cost of this show is $15.95 for adults and $12.95 for ages 3 to 12 (2 and under are free).
-It is wheelchair accessible and is about a half hour long.
+The cost of this show is $18.95 for ages 3 and up (2 and under are free).
+It is wheelchair accessible and is about a half-hour long.

-Note: I believe this show is geared more to younger kids.
-If you have older kids, I think the make your own chocolate bar would be better.
+Note: I believe this show is geared more toward younger kids.
+If you have older kids, I think the make-your-own chocolate bar would be better.

 Related Post: Food Factory Tours in Pennsylvania